amadonavarrete/soc-playbook/playbooks/exfiltration-over-webhook.md

    - Validate that all known IOCs are purged from the system.
 2. **Disable compromised accounts or credentials**
    - Disable or reset accounts involved in the compromise, especially if credentials were used to access webhook endpoints.
-   - Review access logs to ensure no further unauthorized usage occurred before disabling.
 3. **Clear persistence mechanisms**
    - Identify and remove persistence techniques such as startup entries, scheduled tasks, or registry changes.
 4. **Reimage if necessary**
-   - If system integrity is questionable, initiate a secure reimage of the affected asset.
    - Restore from a trusted, validated image and apply all security updates post-restoration.

 --------------